What if my bachelor’s degree is in Biology? Or in Chemistry?

 Will I have big classes or be in small groups?

 Every Forensic Science class at Arcadia is a lesson in personal attention.
-Most classes are held onsite at the nearby Center for Forensic Science Research and Education, where students and faculty form a close-knit forensic science college community.
+Most classes are held on campus and some at the nearby Center for Forensic Science Research and Education, where students and faculty form a close-knit forensic science college community.
 A low student-faculty ratio means students work closely with faculty in each Forensic Science course.